Generate SQL Queries

 We’ll import a dataset that is particularly useful for training a model how to create SQL queries from text because it was built for exactly that!
 From this dataset, you’ll see how to work with your own datasets because it is a good example.

-• Instruction: The instruction column contains requests or questions written in everyday language and serves as the basis for generating SQL queries.
+column contains requests or questions written in everyday language and serves as the basis for generating SQL queries. - Input: The

-• Input: The input column is the blueprint of our dataset and is defined as a collection of CREATE TABLE statements.
-These statements lay out how our data is organized–what tables exist, and what columns they contain.
+column is the blueprint of our dataset and is defined as a collection of CREATE TABLE statements.
+These statements lay out how our data is organized–what tables exist, and what columns they contain. - Response: The

-• Response: The response is the end product or target.
-It contains the actual SQL queries that have been expertly crafted to fetch the information asked for in the instruction column.
+is the end product or target.
+It contains the actual SQL queries that have been expertly crafted to fetch the information asked for in theinstruction

 Your screen should look similar to this: